netlify-labs/intercom-netlify-oauth/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-So as we can see, using two pretty simple lambda functions we can now handle logins via Intercom or any other third party Oauth provider.
+So as we can see, using two pretty simple lambda functions we can now handle logins via Intercom or any other third party OAuth provider.